kwilkos/cxf/distribution/src/main/release/samples/jaxws_async/README.txt

 files, run "ant clean".

 Building the demo using wsdl2java and javac
 -------------------------------------------

-From the samples/jaxws_async directory, run the following wsdl2java command to generate classes required in the async case.
+From the base directory of this sample (i.e., where this README file is located), run the following wsdl2java command to generate classes required in the async case.

 For UNIX:
   mkdir -p build/classes